Jpfonseca/Adaptive_Live_Streaming/dependencies/README.md

 We need a webserver to serve the video on a Html page .
 To do so we use NGINX
  * `sudo apt-get install ngnix`

+## Install NMAP
+We need to know the ip of the device which will "receive the stream".
+We already know that that device will be on the network `192.169.0.1` and the mask is `255.255.255.0`
+ * `sudo apt-get install nmap`

 # Python Dependencies

 Use Python 2.7

 ## Install Python-nmap